Child Care Licensing (CCL):

-- Regulate all childcare operations and child-placing agencies to protect the health, safety, and well-being of children in care.
+- Regulates child-care operations and child-placing agencies to protect the health, safety, and wellbeing of children.

-- Permit and monitor operations and agencies for compliance with state licensing standards, rules and laws.
+- Permits and monitors operations and agencies for compliance with state licensing standards, rules, and laws.

-- Investigate complaints alleging violations of minimum standards and reports of abuse or neglect in daycare and residential childcare operations.
+- Investigates for alleged violations of minimum standards and reports of abuse or neglect in daycare and residential child-care operations.

-- Inform parents and the public about child care, including how specific daycare and residential childcare operations are complying with minimum standards of care.
+- Gives parents and the public information about child care, including how specific operations are complying with minimum standards.

-- Give child-care providers technical assistance on meeting licensing standards, rules, and laws.
+- Provides technical assistance to child-care providers to help them meet licensing standards, rules, and laws.

 Improving Texas Child Care